mildred/sqlemail.nim/README.md

 ### Immediate TODO ###

+- rework how articles are working, possibly rename articles to posts:
+    - articles is a list of paragraphs
+    - articles have an author (group_guid + local_user_id)
+    - articles can be created as part of a reply (article_guid, group_guid)
+    - articles can be reposted to any group (group_guid + local_user_id)
+    - articles can have modifications with an author (parent_article_guid, group_guid + local_user_id).
+Modification can only happen where an article was already created (author) or reposted.
+    - articles are only accessible by members of the groups where an article is originally posted (author), reposted, or modified
+    - any group where the article appears or is replied to should be notified about reposts or modifications
+    - in the group view, it should be possible to access the public groups where the article is reposted.
+It should be possible to access the article history too.
 - articles cannot compute a guid because user id cannot be embedded (user id is never static)
 - TODO: link every article to a moderation group